Introduction to Stress Testing

-The foremost intent of stress testing
+Foremost intent of stress testing:

 - It should be certain that the operation falters, henceforth making it obvious to restoration.
 In other terms, this peculiarity is known as Recoverability.
 Software testing or Stress testing can be adapted for use to unveil data malfeasance.

 - Oftentimes, race conditions and memory leaks are identified under stress testing.
 The memory leak is a sort of resource leak that occurs when software governs memory distribution so that the memory that is no further necessitated is not set free/.
 Memory leaks can ensue when an object is deposited in memory but cannot be reached by the running code.

 - A progressive research tool that can trace memory leaks commonly monitors both the assigning and nonassigning of memory.

 - Just as a charismatically allotted block of memory proceeds out of reach without getting free, the device jots the whereabouts of the leak.
 Most devices then note that data to a log.
 At some, it might stop the implementation of the code instantly and reach out to the line of code where the implementation happened.